Facebook poisons the acquisition well

 Who should you sell your startup to?
 Facebook and the founders of its former acquisitions are making a strong case against getting bought by Mark Zuckerberg and Co.
 After a half-decade of being seen as one of the most respectful and desired acquirers, a series of scandals has destroyed the image of Facebook’s M&A division.
 That could make it tougher to convince entrepreneurs to sell to Facebook, or force it to pay higher prices and put contractual guarantees of autonomy into the deals.

 WhatsApp’s founders left amidst aggressive pushes to monetize.
 Instagram’s founders left as their independence was threatened.
 Oculus’ founders were demoted.
-And over the past few years, Facebook has also shut down acquisitions, including viral teen Q&A app TBH, fitness tracker Moves, video advertising system LiveRail, voice control developer toolkit Wit.ai and still-popular mobile app developer platform Parse.
+And over the past few years, Facebook has also shut down acquisitions, including viral teen Q&A app TBH (though its founder says he recommended shutting it down), fitness tracker Moves, video advertising system LiveRail, voice control developer toolkit Wit.ai and still-popular mobile app developer platform Parse.

 Facebook’s users might not know or care about much of this.
 But it could be a sticking point the next time Facebook tries to buy out a burgeoning competitor or complementary service.